 How to beat gas and bloat naturally.*

-Keeping a food journal can help you identify your triggers and prevent bloating and gas in the first place.
-But if you're already feeling swollen and ready for stretchy pants, here are 10 natural remedies to try, all backed by science:
+Keeping a food journal can help you identify your triggers and tackle bloating and gas in the first place.
+But if you're already feeling swollen and ready for stretchy pants, here are 10 natural remedies to try, all backed by science:*

 The small intestines and colon are filled with bacteria, yeasts, and fungi that ferment undigested carbohydrates, which results in hydrogen- and methane-rich gas.
 Interestingly, some bacteria produce more gases than others.
-Research has identified some specific gut bacterial strains that produce excessive and irritating gas.
+Research has identified some specific gut bacterial strains that produce irritating gas.

 Four targeted strains to beat bloating and help maintain healthy weight.*

 According to integrative medicine doctor Amy Shah, M.D., "Bloating is caused by an imbalance of good-to-bad bacteria in your gut," which means, if you have more of the "bad" gas-producing bacterial strains in your gut (due to poor diet, stress, antibiotic use, or other lifestyle factors), then it can lead to excessive fermentation and more trapped gas in your gut.

 To tip the balance back in your favor, Shah suggests a probiotic supplement, adding, "Research shows that taking probiotics on a regular basis can support a healthy microbial balance in the gut, which can alleviate bloating."*

 Studies suggest that certain strains of probiotics can help relieve gas and bloating, so look for a targeted supplement.* Bifidobacterium lactis HN019, Bifidobacterium lactis Bi-07, and Lactobacillus acidophilus NCFM are all well-researched probiotic strains with scientific evidence for promoting abdominal comfort and supporting regularity.*